 - 1.- a.
-The facilities under this Subsection shall be subject to the standards under Paragraph D above, except that a noise analysis will be required for a swimming pool facility within 500 feet of a residential zone, prior to permit approval.
-If the noise analysis shows that the noise levels will exceed the daytime standards of Chapter 17.397 (Noise Standards), a Conditional Use Permit shall be required in compliance with Section 17.52.020. - 2. b.
-When open for nighttime use, a Conditional Use Permit shall be required.
+The facilities under this Subsection shall be subject to the standards under Paragraph $\frac{\partial F}{\partial F}$ above except as follows; - a. except that aA noise analysis will be required for a swimming pool facility within 500 feet of a residential zone, prior to permit approval.
+If the noise analysis shows that the noise levels will exceed the daytime standards of Chapter 17.397 (Noise Standards), a Conditional Use Permit shall be required in compliance with Section 17.52.020.

+2.b.When open for nighttime use, a Conditional Use Permit shall be required.